-Myint Kyaw, a member of the Myanmar Press Council, said that suing members of the media under Article 66(d) does not create a good image of the country and is used to only threaten journalists.
+Myint Kyaw, a member of the Myanmar Press Council, said that suing members of the media under Section 66(d) does not create a good image of the country and is used to only threaten journalists.

 “Now it is like a weapon for people who are wealthy or powerful,” he said.
 “And not only the government is using it against the media, but also individuals are using Article 66 (d).”

 “This article has become a threat,” he said.
 “We have to push lawmakers to do something about it.”

 Meanwhile, authorities in the capital Naypyidaw on Tuesday arrested a local reporter and charged him with defamation under Section 66(d) for writing a letter accusing another journalist of lying in a report he wrote on a local market.